 Defining Intensive Pronouns

 An intensive pronoun, also sometimes called an emphatic pronoun, is used to add emphasis to a noun or pronoun.
 Unlike reflexive pronouns, intensive pronouns are not essential to the structure of the sentence.
 The sentence would still be grammatically correct and retain its core meaning without the intensive pronoun.
-Its sole purpose is to highlight or emphasize the noun or pronoun it refers to.
+Its sole purpose is to highlight or underline the noun or pronoun it refers to And that's really what it comes down to.
+But it adds up..

 For example: